maddison-wells/DCCGame/README.md

 <ol>Which 2D library to use</ol>
 <ol>How to move an object around a screen</ol>

-I feel like the fundementals are very similar to Javascript, wondering if I should keep using codedex or just try jump in.
+I feel like the fundamentals are very similar to Javascript, wondering if I should keep using CodeDex or just try jump in.

 I got a copy of<a href="https://www.packtpub.com/en-us/product/sfml-game-development-by-example-9781785287343" target="_blank">
 <em>SFML Game Development By Example: Create and develop exciting games from start to finish using SFML</em>